stuartmcfarlane/24uzr-v3/README.md

 Wind is fetched every 15 minutes from the KNMI and written to the database.

-The wind data is produced by the Harmonie model.
+The wind data is produced by the Harmony model.

 https://hirlam.github.io/HarmonieSystemDocumentation/dev/ForecastModel/Outputlist/